randallmitchell/Android-Q-Project-Template/playbooks/create-new-playbook.md

 - **Playbook Creator**: Process automation and workflow design
 - **Product Manager**: Technical information gathering
 - **Custom role**: Create a new role if existing ones don't fit the specific context needs

+**Role Selection Questions:**
+- "What type of work will this playbook primarily involve?"
+- "What documentation and code context will the AI need access to?"
+- "Should this use a broad role like Mobile Developer or a focused role like UI Designer?"
+- "Will different steps need different roles, or can one role handle everything?"

 **Categorize the playbook type:**
 Determine which category this playbook falls into: